 The owner, a Hanoian - which means who might know how to do justice to a cup of egg coffee, shared with us that she got the recipe from her mom, who used to open an egg coffee shop in Hanoi.
 Therefore, the egg part is made with sugar instead of condensed milk from the shortage of condensed milk in the past.
 Consequently, it tastes less sweet in comparison with other recipes.
 However, you can combine the egg coffee with the complimentary vanilla cookies to make it sweeter and add more texture.

 Find a travel insurance plan for your trip to Vietnam:

 Address: 235A Huynh Tan Phat, Tan Thuan Dong Ward, District 7

 Price: VND 35,000

 While waiting for your egg coffee in this nostalgic space, you'll realize why egg coffee is not a drink for those in haste.
 Ten minutes for an egg coffee cup done right: creamy egg foam with a bliss sweetness, bold coffee underneath, and above all, considerate service from the two owners, who are also Hanoians.
-The female owner, who is also the main barista, told us how carefully she chose free-range eggs for her coffee while the male owner, who speaks fluent English, hastily changes the hot water in our cup worrying it'll cool down and spoil the taste.
+The female owner, who is also the main barista, told us how carefully she chose free-range eggs for her coffee while the male owner, who speaks fluent English, hastily changed the hot water in our cup, worrying it'll cool down and spoil the taste.
 All in all, a worthy place to try egg coffee in Saigon.